garaxer/fibask/readme.md

 Please describe how you would go about implementing this new UI in your application?
 Would you need to restructure your solution in any way?
 In the webapp I am reliant on useState and useRef hooks to keep track of various elements of the application each render.
 I would need to restrucutre the application and put the logic in a backend api, that can be used by any ui, giving the api the users inputs and displaying the return messages instead of the front end handling the logic.
-Instead of storing the state the in frontend the backend would use a session or similar in-memory store to keep track of the state in the backend, if we wanted the game state to be persistant we can use a database.
+Instead of storing the state in the frontend the backend would use a session or similar in-memory store to keep track of the state in the backend, if we wanted the game state to be persistant we can use a database.
-In the webapp, I would block user input while waiting for the response, loading indicates and I would use websockets to display the current game state, based on the timer.
+In the webapp, I would block user input while waiting for the response, use fetching indicators and I would use websockets to display the current game state, based on the timer.
-Would have mock the api response for unit testing.
+I would have mock the api response for unit testing.
 In the new UI, much like the webapp I would give the inputs to the api and display the returned result.